When do I need to use the ClinicalSummary data model?

 There are several different ways in which a CDA documents can be transmitted and the method used for a given implementation will be dependent on what the EHR in question supports.

-What can I expect to receive from Redox is a patient doesn’t have information for a section (eg: allergies, medications) in the EHR?
+What can I expect to receive from Redox when a patient doesn’t have information for a section (eg: allergies, medications) in the EHR?

 If we don’t receive any information back for that section or get a null flavor (an indicator from the EHR that they’re aware there is nothing in that section), you will receive an empty array.
 If the health system sends a value to specifically state that they don’t have any data to send (eg: “No known medications” or “Data not captured”), you will see that as an item within the array.